-Today at the 10:30 Mass, twenty-two second graders and three fourth graders will receive their First Communion.
+Today at the 11:30 a.m.
+Mass, twenty-three second graders and three third graders will receive their First Communion.
 We pray for and congratulate them and their families.
 I am always moved by our First Communicants' faith in the Real Presence of Jesus in the Eucharist.
 As we pray for them, we should also pray that our own faith in the Real Presence of Christ in the Eucharist will be strengthened.